 Orthodontic Externship Program

 The Orthodontic Externship Program is offered to interested dental students and dentists considering a career in orthodontics.
-During the week-long externship, students will have the opportunity to attend and participate in classes, seminars, case presentations, and literature reviews with the current Orthodontic Residents.
-Additionally, externs are able to observe the Graduate Orthodontic Clinic and spend time with various attending faculty throughout the week.
+During the 3 day period (M/T/W or W/TH/F), students will have the opportunity to attend and participate in classes, seminars, case presentations, and literature reviews with the current Orthodontic Residents.
+Additionally, externs will have the opportunity to observe residents in the Graduate Orthodontic Clinic and faculty in the Dental Faculty Practice.
 Students may also have the option to visit the Craniofacial Anomalies Clinic at Nationwide Children's Hospital with the residents.

 The aim of the Externship is to familiarize students with our Residency Program as well as our faculty and facilities.
 This experience can be tailored to best suit the needs and interests of visiting students.
 Questions and inquiries about the Externship Program can be submitted to firstname.lastname@example.org (please include "Externship" in the subject line).

 We welcome externs throughout the entire year, on a first-come, first served basis.
 The process is a multi-step one.

 Once you have decided you would like to take advantage of our externship program, please provide the following in an email to email@example.com, with “Externship” in the subject line: